thepolarbear0818/blog/pages/docs/features.md

 - Always display user language as `en-US` for browser, web pages and OS, in order to fit in with the largest possible user base.
 - Disable WebGL, as it is a strong fingerprinting vector.
-- Disable location aware browsing, and also prevent access to the location services of the OS.
-When location aware browsing is enabled, use Mozilla's API, instead of Google's API.
+- Prevent access to the location services of the OS, and use Mozilla's location API instead of Google's API.
-- Disable WebRTC, and when it is enabled protect the private IP address of the user, instead using the public IP for ICE candidate generation.
+- Protect the private IP address of the user when WebRTC is used.
+Limit ICE candidates generation to the default interface when sharing video or audio during a videoconference.
 - Force DNS and WebRTC inside the proxy, when one is being used.
 - Disable IPv6, as not all Linux distros ship with the [Privacy Extension](https://datatracker.ietf.org/doc/html/rfc3041#section-2.3)